-- ► Carry out action steps according to the illustration. - > The time delay (see Setting time delay for automatic locking) can now be set.
+- Carry out action steps according to the illustration. - > Automatic locking is activated. - ▷ The time delay (see Setting time delay for automatic locking) can now be set.

 You can continue to lock and unlock the door using the remote control or by entering the door code.